-The first day we had sunny skies for our 60 mile ride from Chicoutimi to L’Anse Saint-Jean.
-Simon gave me a quick run through of how to turn it on/off, use the throttle, brake, and put it in reverse.
+The first day we had sunny skies for our 60-mile ride from Chicoutimi to L’Anse Saint-Jean.
+Simon gave me a quick run-through of how to turn it on/off, use the throttle, brake, and put it in reverse.
 I took off with a jolt reminiscent of the first time I hit the accelerator of a car; it was pretty choppy at first!
 I started slow and cautious as any new beginner.
-But as I started to get the hang of being on the snow mobile, I eventually found myself going faster and faster trying to keep up with Simon.
-The entire first day was a learning experience and I loved every moment as we glided through the woods and along the riverbanks and eventually out to the fjord for some incredible views.
+But as I started to get the hang of being on the snowmobile, I eventually found myself going faster and faster trying to keep up with Simon.
+The entire first day was a learning experience and I loved every moment as we glided through the woods along the riverbanks and eventually out to the fjord for some incredible views.
 I learned that I loved to go fast, but that wasn’t the only thing I learned on my first multi-day snowmobile tour.

 7 Surprising things I learned as a Beginner Snowmobiling in Quebec